the-galah-survey/the-galah-survey.github.io/dr3/the_catalogues.md

 This catalogue collates several radial velocities measurements for each star:

 * `rv_obst` and `rv_nogr_obst` (and their error columns)
-    - [Zwitter et al (2020)](https://arxiv.org/abs/2012.12201) created essentially noiseless observed spectra from the median spectra for all GALAH DR3 stars belonging to the same bin with a width of 50 K in temperature, 0.2 dex in gravity, and 0.1 dex in metallicity.
+    - [Zwitter *et al.* (2020)](https://arxiv.org/abs/2012.12201) created essentially noiseless observed spectra from the median spectra for all GALAH DR3 stars belonging to the same bin with a width of 50 K in temperature, 0.2 dex in gravity, and 0.1 dex in metallicity.
 The observed spectra are then cross-correlated with these noiseless spectra to measure radial velocities with a typical accuracy of 0.1 km/s.
 The `rv_nogr_obst` reports the value without the gravitational redshift correction.
 * `rv_sme_v2` (and its error columns)
     - The radial velocity calculated by SME as part of the stellar parameter and abundance determination.
     - There is also a `rv_sme_v1` column which was the value found in the original GALAH DR3 release which had an incorrect barycentric correction.